hoytech/rasgueadb/README.md

     });

 Your callback must return a `bool` which indicates whether the looping should continue.
 You can use this to implement `LIMIT`-like functionality.
 Note: If you forget the `return true` you'll get a really inscrutable compile-time error.

+The records will be iterated over in order of their primary keys.

 ## Iteration over index